Taj McWilliams-Franklin: WNBA career

 She was targeted as a key free agent acquisition by Minnesota Lynx head coach Cheryl Reeve prior to the 2011 season.
-McWilliams-Frankin played as the team's starting center throughout the season, averaging 7.0 rebounds per game and 11.6 points per game.
+McWilliams-Franklin played as the team's starting center throughout the season, averaging 7.0 rebounds per game and 11.6 points per game.
 Lynx Assistant Coach Jim Petersen credited McWilliams-Franklin with having an outsize impact on the team both on and off the court, saying, "You can talk all you want about the things she has done on the floor, but it is in the locker room, in the scouting reports, in the film sessions and just even around the airport -- she's somebody to talk to that has been there and done that.
 She has seen it all."

 Teammate Candice Wiggins agreed, noting that the team had nicknamed her "Mama Taj", and that "she is like a coach, a big sister for us, off the court and on.
 She has taken us all in.
 We are like her little chickies and she is the mother hen."

 Despite her age, McWilliams-Franklin was a key contributor to the Lynx's 2011 WNBA championship.
 She started 33 of 34 games during the regular season, and during the playoffs led her team in points once and assists three times, the last despite playing with a knee sprain.
 As of 2017, she remains the oldest player in league history to win a championship.

 McWilliams-Franklin came back for the 2012 season.
 Her longevity and talent earned her the career record for offensive rebounds in August, passing Yolanda Griffith.
 On October 4, 2012, McWilliams-Franklin played in her 59th postseason game, the most of any player in league history.

 McWilliams-Franklin retired at the end of the 2012 season, though in a 2013 interview, she said she had not completely ruled out a comeback as a player in 2014.

 Born Taj McWilliams, she married Reggie Franklin in 2000 and assumed a hyphenated surname.